t-d-k/LibreCrypt/docs/getting_started.md

 Once you have finished using your secured drive, it should be "dismounted".
 This will remove the virtual drive, and wipe any sensitive information DoxBox has stored in the computers memory.

-Select which volumes shown in the main DoxBox window you wish to dismount and click the "File | Dismount" menuitem; or use the context menu shown by rightclicking on one of the volumes shown (tap and hold, on the PDA version)
+Select which volumes shown in the main DoxBox window you wish to dismount and click the "File | Dismount" menu-item; or use the context menu shown by right-clicking on one of the volumes shown

 <TABLE WIDTH="100%">
   <TR>